Judging Panel

 Robert Austring

-Currently serving as a MedTech consultant and fractional CEO, Robert leverages his vast experience to accelerate product development and drive commercialization strategies for companies around the world.
+Currently serving as a MedTech consultant and fractional CEO, Robert leverages his extensive experience to accelerate product development and drive commercialization strategies for companies worldwide.
 His background spans various sectors of MedTech, including new product introduction, process optimization, and regulatory affairs.

 Robert has held senior executive roles, including VP of Sales and Marketing at Precision Optics Corporation and CEO at Lighthouse Imaging LLC.
-His leadership has helped both start-up and established companies streamline operations, refine business strategies, and launch products successfully.
+His leadership has helped both start-ups and established companies streamline operations, refine business strategies, and successfully launch products.

-As a judge for the inaugural TAG Awards, Robert is excited to discover and support transformative MedTech innovations that will shape the future of healthcare.
+As a judge for the TAG Awards, Robert remains excited to discover and support transformative MedTech innovations shaping the future of healthcare.
 His deep industry insights will be pivotal in recognizing companies bringing groundbreaking solutions to market.

 Dr. MaryBeth Privitera